ppagaduan/ppagaduan/README.md

 my name is **paige pagaduan** and i am a third-year data science student at university of california, san diego! my pronouns are she/her

 # 🔭 i’m currently working on ...
-- a nurse recommender system with AskMargot!
+- planning interactive computing events for **ACM @ UCSD**
 - analyzing longitudinal health data with the **SOL-INCA lab at UCSD**
--
+- building a machine learning model for diagnosing ADHD in women for the **WiDS dataathon**

 # 🌱 I’m currently learning ...
-- how to
+- how to balance work, school, and my hobbies (!!)

 # 👯 i’m looking to collaborate on ...
 - optimizing healthcare for all
--
+- using AI ethically

 # 💬 ask me about
 - machine learning
--

 # 📫 how to reach me:
 - ppagaduan@ucsd.edu